alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/04-use-pagination.md

 ### Specify pagination data

-The data structure returned by each paging data interface is different, so we need to tell `usePagination` the list data and the total number of items separately, so as to help us manage the paging data.
+Each pagination data interface returns a different data structure, so we need to tell `usePagination` the list data and the total number of items to help us manage the pagination data.

-Suppose the data format returned by your paging interface is as follows:
+Suppose your pagination interface returns the following data format:

 ```typescript
 interface PaginationData {